Early Career Award

 The basis for judging includes such factors as; the demonstration of field leadership in a specific area; specific technical contribution(s); impact on the profession or economy; originality; breadth; inventive value; publications; honors; and other appropriate achievements.

-Presentation: At the annual GOLD Lecture that is held in conjunction with the International Electron Devices Meeting (IEDM) in December.
+Presentation: At the Awards Dinner that is held in conjunction with the International Electron Devices Meeting (IEDM) in December.
 The recipient will also be recognized at the December EDS BoG Meeting.

-Send completed package to: IEEE Operations Center, EDS Executive Office, EDS Early Career Award, 445 Hoes Lane, Piscataway, NJ 08854 USA
+Send completed package: IEEE Operations Center, EDS Executive Office, EDS Early Career Award, 445 Hoes Lane, Piscataway, NJ 08854 USA

 For more information contact: l.riello@ieee.org